Learn what you can do to prevent stroke and how to spot the symptoms so you can get help fast.

 Stroke Fact #2: Women Are at Greater Risk Than Men

 Both sexes are vulnerable, but more women than men will have a stroke.
-You might also be surprised to learn that stroke kills more women each year than breast cancer.
+The primary reason for this, note the CDC and the Office of Women’s Health (OWH), is that women, on average, live longer than men.
+You might also be surprised to learn that stroke kills more women each year than breast cancer, according to the OWH.

 If you’re a woman, you may have other surprising risk factors based on your health history.
-Women who had preeclampsia or eclampsia when they were pregnant—even if that was decades ago—have an elevated stroke risk, Dr. Lundberg says.
-Ditto for women who suffer from migraines.
+For example, women who had preeclampsia or eclampsia when they were pregnant — even if that was decades ago — have an elevated stroke risk, Dr. Lundberg says.
+The same goes for women who suffer from migraines.